-These steps assume the use of SQL Server Management Studio:
+The steps here assume the use of SQL Server Management Studio.

 - 1. On the domain to which the database server instance is joined, ensure the following groups are created in Active Directory:

-- ADB_DB_Administrators
+- ADB\DB\Administrators

-- ADB Collectors
+- ADB\Collectors

-- ADB DB Archive Administrators
+- ADB\DB\Archive\Administrators

-- ADB_Report_Viewers
+- ADB\Report\Viewers

-- ADB LDBUpdate
+- ADB\LDBUpdate

 - 2. Ensure that the user has access to an SQL Server administrator account.